christianh814/gokp/README.md

 aware Kubernetes Platform on Day 0.
 The installer aims to:

 * Install an HA Kubernetes cluster (AWS or Docker)
-* Install Argo CD
+* Install the chosen GitOps controller (Argo CD or Flux CD)
-* Configure Argo CD in an opinionated way
+* Configure the chosen GitOps controller in an opinionated way
 * Export all YAML into a Git repo (GitHub only currently)
 * Deliver a "ready to go with GitOps" cluster.